reflectoring/reflectoring.github.io/content/blog/2022/2022-09-05-schedule-cron-job-in-node.md

 Now, run the script: `node index.js`

-On the 25th of every month, your log status will be deleted with:
+On the 25th of every month, your log status will be deleted with the following output:

-`output:`
 ```
 application listening.....
 ---------------------
-log status deleting
+deleting logged status
 deleted successfully
 ```
 Switch cron expression to a shorter time interval - like every minute.
 To verify the task is been executed.